 Exceptions and API Development

-The discussion of the various types of exceptions and try/catch best practices in this section will focus on the Java implementation although differences between Java and the C# will be noted where appropriate.
+The discussion of the several types of exceptions and try/catch best practices in this focuses on the Java implementation although differences between Java and C# will be noted where appropriate.

-A truly extensive description of Exception Handling including the try/catch statement in both Java and C# programming languages is pointed to by this URL:
+An extensive description of Exception Handling, including the try/catch statement in both Java and C# programming languages, can be found https://pclt.sites.yale.edu/exception-handling-java-and-c

-https://pclt.sites.yale.edu/exception-handling-java-and-c

-In Java all exceptions (java.lang.Exception) and errors (java.lang.Error) extend from a common java.lang.Throwable parent class and only Throwable objects can be thrown and caught.
+In Java, all exceptions (java.lang.Exception) and errors (java.lang.Error) extend from a common java.lang.Throwable parent class and only Throwable objects can be thrown and caught.
 In the .NET Framework, they are all descended from System.Exception.

 Checked Exceptions

-Checked are the exceptions that are checked at compile time.
-If code within a method invokes a method that throws a checked exception, then the invoking method must either handle the exception or it must propagate the exception using throws statement.
+Checked Exceptions are thosethat are checked at compile time.
+If code within a method invokes a method that throws a Checked Exception, then the invoking method must either handle the exception or it must propagate the exception using a throws statement.

-Checked exceptions requirements instituted by API designers force API developers to deal with the exceptions.
+Checked Exceptions requirements instituted by API designers force API developers to deal with the exceptions.
 The expectation of the API designer is for the developers to be able to provide the appropriate logic to recover from those exceptions.
-Minimally this would include logging the exceptions and/or returning the appropriate response to the end user.
+Minimally this would include logging the exceptions and returning the appropriate response to the end user.

-Java supports both checked and unchecked.
+Java supports both Checked and Unchecked Exceptions.

 Unchecked Exceptions

-Unchecked are the exceptions that are not checked at compiled time although some component in the stack trace must accommodate the unchecked exception.
+Unchecked Exceptions are those that are not checked at compiled time although some component in the stack trace must accommodate the Unchecked Exception.
 This typically occurs at the top of the stack trace immediately before returning to the end user.

-Unchecked exceptions give developers fixability to ignore exceptions that are not recoverable but handle the ones that are.
+Unchecked Exceptions give developers fixability to ignore exceptions that are not recoverable but handle the ones that are.

-Java exceptions inherited from java.lang.Error and java.lang.RuntimeException classes are unchecked exceptions, everything else under java.lang.throwable is checked.
+Java exceptions inherited from java.lang.Error and java.lang.RuntimeException classes are Unchecked Exceptions.
+Everything else under java.lang.throwable is checked.

-C# only supports unchecked exceptions thus all exception handling is purely optional although as stated above, in the Java example, some component in the stack trace must accommodate the unchecked exception.
+C# only supports Unchecked Exceptions thus all exception handling is purely optional although as stated above, in the Java example, some component in the stack trace must accommodate the Unchecked Exception.

 Try/Catch Exception Handling Best Practices